How to Remove None From Python List (6 Easy Ways)

 Bringing the Analogy to Code

-Consider, you have a list of parked cars that includes some None values.
+Consider that you have a list of parked cars that includes some None values.
 These None values represent missing or empty slots.
 Now, to process the list, you need to remove these None values.

 parked_cars = [None, 'Toyota', 'Ford', None, 'Honda', 'Honda']